lucia-auth/lucia/documentation/content/main/basics/handle-requests.nextjs.md

 [`handleRequest()`](/reference/lucia-auth/auth#handlerequest) returns [`AuthRequest`](/reference/lucia-auth/authrequest), which provides a set of methods that makes it easy to validate incoming requests.
 It will handle session renewals for you including cookies.

-The [Next.js middleware]() is the recommended adapter for Next.js projects.
+The [Next.js middleware](/reference/lucia-auth/middleware#nextjs) is the recommended adapter for Next.js projects.
 It supports both the `pages` router and the newer App router, and as such, there are severals ways `handleRequest()` can be called.
 However, due to a limitation on cookies in the App router, Lucia cannot renew sessions.
-Refer to [Next.js App router]().
+Refer to [Using the App router](/nextjs/app-router).

 ### `pages` router